opencert/workshop-2021/PC-member-guidelines.md

      I will review this submission.
      Your-name Your-surname

-Only choose submissions labelled "available for review".
+Only choose submissions labelled "available for self-assignment".
 Note that initially all submissions are labelled in this way.
 We aim at at least 5 reviewers per submission.
 Before self-assigning the submission, make sure that the submission has not been already self-assigned by 5 PC members.
 In that case, please give priority to papers with less than 5 reviewers.
 If all submissions have already 5 revewers, feel free to choose any of them.